Article

 The holidays are associated with high-fat, high-sugar, and high-calorie goodies.
 While some recipes are old-time family favorites that are an important (and tasty!) part of holiday celebrations, other recipes can be tweaked to be healthier.

-We all know what it feels like when January arrives and we’re bombarded with advertisements about gym memberships, weight loss plans, diet pills, and meal programs.
+We all know what it feels like when January arrives and we’re bombarded with advertisements about gym memberships, weight loss plans, diet pills and meal programs.
 The frustration often sets in that we’ve over-indulged in December and now it’s time to pay the price.

-However, when you enjoy a healthier holiday season, it’s a lot easier to stay on track with your health goals.
+A healthier holiday season can make it easier to stay on track with your health goals.
 Fat and sugar are the two main culprits in decadent holiday foods.
 However, there are many strategies and substitutions that can be used – that won’t ruin the flavor.

 How to Reduce Fat

 Buy lower-fat versions of food products.
-Try lower-fat dairy products, like light sour cream, skim milk, low-fat or reduced fat yogurt, and reduced-fat cheese (such as the 2% milk varieties).
+Try lower-fat dairy products, like light sour cream, skim milk, low-fat or reduced-fat yogurt, and reduced-fat cheese (such as the 2% milk varieties).
 If these products are being used in a recipe, the lower-fat versions usually work very well without a noticeable change in the texture or taste of the food.
 Fat-free products, however, are not the best choices for cooking and baking, though they are great for toppings and condiments.

 In addition, buy lower-fat poultry and meat.
 The skin on chicken is the least healthy part and contains a significant amount of saturated fat.
 Skinless chicken breasts or tenderloins are the healthiest choice for poultry.
 While red meat is generally higher in saturated fat, the leanest cuts of meat are round, chuck, sirloin, or loin.
 In addition, ‘choice’ or ‘select’ grades of beef are better choices than ‘prime’ because of their lower fat content.
 Also, look also for extra-lean or lean ground beef, or beef with no more than 15 percent fat.